rovertronic/Mario-Builder-64/README.md

 Further instructions can be found at the [official repository](https://github.com/buu342/N64-UNFLoader)

+**NOTE: Closing the UNFLoader window will result in your game eventually hanging due to lacking a USB device to send messages to, so beware of that**

 ## Multi-Save support

 The repository supports SRAM in addition to EEPROM.
 The standard save data functions are #ifdef'd to accommedate this.